How To Build Better Marketing Messaging

-5.Create a common enemy.
+6.Create a common enemy.
 You can bring people across to your site by sharing a common enemy.
-A few examples that people use are ‘big business’, ‘the banks’, ‘big pharma etc. Notice how the labels predetermine you viewing them as bad.
+A few examples that people use are ‘big business’, ‘the banks’, ‘big pharma’ etc. Notice how the labels predetermine you viewing them as bad.

-11. Small yesses.
+12. Small yeses.
 If you can get someone to say yes to something in your ad and keep them agreeing along the way it makes it easier for get the main yes to your product or service.

 12. Offer a magic pill.
 People want the magic pill.
 As much as I hate this it’s the reality of the market.
 You need to present your offer like a magic pill to get the most people saying yes.